-With no strict standards are floor marking colors, most follow the color combinations below; these are widely accepted and comply with any interpretation of OSHA or American National Standards Institute (ANSI) codes.
+With no strict standards are floor marking colors, most follow the color combinations below; these are widely accepted and comply with any interpretation of OSHA or American National Standards Institute (ANSI) color codes.
 This scheme isn’t set by any specific law, so it can be modified to fit the needs of specific facilities.
 It is a useful starting point for most applications and if modified, post a color guide in a conspicuous location.

 - OSHA Floor Marking– creativesafetysupply.com